-Health Services as described in Section 3 and 4, How the Plan Works.
-The percentage of Allowable Amounts paid by the Plan for Covered Health Services is shown in Table 4 in Section 5, Schedule of Benefits and Coverage.
+Health Services as described in Section 3, How the Plan Works for Medicare-Eligible Retirees and their Medicare-Eligible Dependents and Section 4, How the Plan Works for Medicare Eligible Return-to-Work Retirees and their Medicare-Eligible Dependents, and Out-Of-Country Participants.
+The percentage of Allowable Amounts paid by the Plan for Covered Health Services is shown in Table 4 in Section 5.
+Schedule of Benefits and Coverage.